 Exciting news!
 For months (years!)
-I have been planning a series of FREE states unit studies that will be published weekly (one state at a time), beginning Friday, August 5.
-Your students grades 3-8 will be able to study each state in the union and create a notebook along the way.
+I have been planning a series of states unit studies.
+Now your students grades 3-8 will be able to study each state in the union and create a notebook along the way.
 And they are all FREE!

-The unit studies will primarily be written as a list of resources you can use to notebook across the USA, leaving room for flexibility to adjust according the needs of your own homeschool.
-There will be a lot of resources given.
+The unit studies are primarily be written as a list of resources you can use to notebook across the USA, leaving room for flexibility to adjust according to the needs of your own homeschool.
+There are a lot of resources listed.
 Please don’t ever feel that you need them all.
-I will strive to make sure there are ample resources for different grade levels.
+I strive to make sure there are ample resources for different grade levels.

 Many of the books and DVDs should be available at your local library.
 With your library card, access to the internet, and the ability to print (or create your own) notebooking pages, you’ll be well on your way to having everything you need for your family to enjoy 50 weeks of unit study learning.

 I tossed around ideas for what order to write and publish these states unit studies — by region, in alphabetical order, or by order of admission into the union.
 I ended up doing a poll on Facebook to see what my readers would prefer and although all 3 choices received votes, by far, the majority preferred to study states by admission into the union, so that is what we will do.

-This landing post will serve as the home base for links to each unit study as they become available, so be sure to bookmark it now so you’ll receive a link to each unit study as they publish.
-Below, you’ll find the list of dates each state study will be released.
-As they are published, I will add a link to make it easy for you to find them all in one place.
+This landing post serves as the home base for links to each unit study, so be sure to bookmark it.
+Below, you’ll find the links to each unit study so you’ll have them all in one place.